Membership

 Membership runs from October 1st to September 30th.

 We are now setup so you can pay for membership via PayPal or with a credit card.
-Info on our Membership page. |
+Info on our Membership page.
+If you join after April 1st dues are $45 for membership through September 30, 2025. |

-Research At The Library - May 11, 2024
+Research At The Library - August 10, 2024

 Join experienced genealogists at W.O.
-Haggard Library on 11 May 2024 from 10:30 to 1 pm.
+Haggard Library on 10 August 2024 from 10:30 to 1 pm.

 - Bring a research project to work on.